afshinrahmati/Nest_1/README.md

 can make file with mkdir or nest generate controller test/test --flat test first is in file && test second is class messages --flat dont create an extra class name is controller

+### pipe
+it happend befor call controlle for transform interfacr data Pipes have two typical use cases:
+transformation: transform input data to the desired form (e.g., from string to integer)
+validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception like validation
+### DTO(data transfer object)
+A DTO is an object that defines how the data will be sent over the network yarn add class-validator class-transformer